What is FISMA Compliance?

-FISMA guidelines cover the topics of information system inventory, risk categorization, system security plan, security controls, risk assessments, certification and accreditation and continuous monitoring.
+FISMA guidelines cover topics including information system inventory, risk categorization, system security plan, security controls, risk assessments, certification and accreditation and continuous monitoring.

 One of the most popular and robust NIST publications set forth in accordance with FISMA is NIST SP 800-53, “Recommended Security Controls for Federal Information Systems and Organizations.”
 This publication is used by organizations subject to FISMA regulations for establishing and maintaining best practices regarding information security.

 Evaluation of compliance is reported annually to the Office of Management and Budget (OMB), and each agency’s FISMA Report Card is available to the public.
 Penalties for non-compliance includes censure (public reprimand) by congress, reduction in federal funding and negative publicity stemming from the public FISMA Report Card, congressional censure and subsequent media coverage.